-Communication, physical or not, between elements of a measuring system ensuring that information transferred from one of these elements to another may not be tampered with by the user, by external influences or by fault of the system.
+A communication, physical or not, between elements of a measuring system ensuring that information transferred from one of these elements to an other one may not be tampered with by the user, by external influences or by fault of the system.

-Note: This is accomplished by sealing devices and/or checking facilities.
+Note: This ensuring is provided by sealing devices and/or checking facilities.